ssnepenthe/metis/README.md

 `$wp`, `$wpdb`, `$wp_query`, `$wp_rewrite`, `$wp_filesystem` and `$wp_object_cache` are all added to the container.

-Be careful about timing when using these - each returns null if it has not yet been defined.
+Be careful about timing when using these - each will return null if it has not yet been defined.